Kumodatsu/musique-non-stop/README.md

 Discord's UI allows you to have the channel with the player side by side with the song requests thread, allowing access to both the buttons and the song requests.

+When the `/leave` command is used, or if the bot is left alone in the voice channel, the bot will leave and the music player will cease to work.
+If the `ephemeral` key in the config file is set to `yes`, the bot will delete the music player and the song request thread attached to it on its way out.

 [1]: <https://dotnet.microsoft.com/download/dotnet/6.0>
 [2]: <https://discord.com/developers/applications>